Decision Theory and Large Deviations for Dynamical Hypotheses Tests: Neyman-Pearson, Min-Max and Bayesian Tests: Preliminaries on Hypotheses Tests

-In the other two tests (see Sections \ref{MinMax} and \ref{Bayes}) we will also consider large samples $S_n$, but we have to compare the corresponding asymptotic laws according to $\mu_1$ and also $\mu_0$, in terms of the expression \eqref{jjj}.
+In the other two tests (see Sections \ref{MinMax} and \ref{Bayes}) we shall also consider large samples $S_n$, but we have to compare the corresponding asymptotic laws according to $\mu_1$ and also $\mu_0$, in terms of the expression \eqref{jjj}.

-Section \ref{MinMax} will consider loss functions and the Min-Max hypotheses test.
-In this case, it will be natural to consider the \emph{pressure} as a function of a real parameter $t\in \mathbb{R}$, more precisely, we shall need the function $P_1$ given by
+Section \ref{MinMax} shall consider loss functions and the Min-Max hypotheses test.
+In that case, it will be natural to consider the \emph{pressure} as a function of a real parameter $t\in \mathbb{R}$, more precisely, we shall need the function $P_1$ given by